St Budeaux

 St Budeaux is an area and ward in the north west of Plymouth in the English county of Devon.

 Original settlement

-The name St Budeaux comes from Saint Budoc, the Bishop of Dol (Brittany).
-Around 480, Budoc is said to have founded a settlement and built a small church.
+It is believed that the name St Budeaux comes from Saint Budoc, the Bishop of Dol (Brittany).
+An established legend suggests Budoc founded a settlement and built a small church around 480.
+This has been disputed by one historian, who argues that Budoc did not travel to the area, and instead his name was adopted by locals in the area.
 The church eventually gave way to a permanent stone one, dedicated to Saint Budoc, which was erected shortly before the Norman conquest of England.

 The village is documented in William the Conqueror's Domesday Book of 1086.
 Known as Bucheside, it was valued at 30 shillings (around six times the amount of neighbouring manors).
 Over the course of the next few hundred years, Bucheside became Bodekishide, Budeokshed, and even Bottockishide and Butshead, the latter form being recorded on the Trevill monuments in the church.
 The modern name, St Budeaux, is itself a Frenchified "elegant" form.